dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 :::note
 The `application` field enables Snowflake Support Engineers (SE) to offer targeted customer support.
-It is set to `dltHub_dlt` by default, if you prefer not to share the application ID for privacy or other reasons, just set `application` to an empty string (`""`) will prevent this information from being sent to Snowflake, thereby disabling the feature or simply you can take advantage of this as well by setting your own value.
+It is set to `dltHub_dlt` by default, if you prefer not to share the application ID for privacy or other reasons, just set `application` to an empty string (`""`) will prevent this information from being sent to Snowflake or simply you can take advantage of this as well by setting your own value.
 :::